michalkiral/scientific_web_components/README.md

 - Good: `import { classNames } from '../shared/utils/dom-utils.js';`
 - Avoid: `import { sharedVariables, classNames } from '../shared/index.js';`

+The previous `src/shared/index.ts` barrel has been removed to enforce this pattern.

 An ESLint rule (`no-restricted-imports`) has been added to enforce this convention.
 The rule blocks imports from `../shared` and `../shared/index.js` and will show an error with guidance when violated.